FirebaseExtended/firepad/README.md

 If you'd like to contribute to Firepad, please first read through our [contribution guidelines](.github/CONTRIBUTING.md).
 Local setup instructions are available [here](.github/CONTRIBUTING.md#local-setup).

+## Database Structure
+How is the data structured in Firebase?

+* `<document id>/` - A unique hash generated when pushing a new item to Firebase.
+    * `users/`
+        * `<user id>/` - A unique hash that identifies each user.
+          * `cursor` - The current location of the user's cursor.
+          * `color` - The color of the user's cursor.
+    * `history/` - The sequence of revisions that are automatically made as the document is edited.
+        * `<revision id>/` - A unique id that ranges from 'A0' onwards.
+            * `a` - The user id that made the revision.
+            * `o/` - Array of operations (eg TextOperation objects) that represent document changes.
+            * `t` - Timestamp in milliseconds determined by the Firebase servers.
+    * `checkpoint/` - Snapshot automatically created every 100 revisions.
+        * `a` - The user id that triggered the checkpoint.
+        * `id` - The latest revision at the time the checkpoint was taken.
+        * `o/` - A representation of the document state at that time that includes styling and plaintext.

 ## Repo Structure